 Best Financial Advice for Another Early-Career PhD

-30:43 Emily: I do end my interviews with a standard question that I ask all of my guests, which is what is your best financial advice for another early-career PhD?
-And it could be something that we’ve talked about in the course of the interview, or it could be something completely new.
+Emily (41:28): That’s awesome.
+Let’s end with the question I ask all my guests, which is, what is your best financial advice for another early career PhD?
+And it could be something that we’ve touched on already in the interview or it could be something completely new.

-32:58 Emily: Listeners, thank you for joining me for this episode!
+Emily (42:35): Listeners, thank you for joining me for this episode!
 I have a gift for you!
 You know that final question I ask of all my guests regarding their best financial advice?
-I have collected short summaries of all the answers ever given on the podcast into a document that is updated with each new episode release.
+My team has collected short summaries of all the answers ever given on the podcast into a document that is updated with each new episode release.
 You can gain access to it by registering for my mailing list at PFforPhDs.com/advice/.
 Would you like to access transcripts or videos of each episode?
 I link the show notes for each episode from PFforPhDs.com/podcast/.
 See you in the next episode, and remember: You don’t have to have a PhD to succeed with personal finance… but it helps!
+Nothing you hear on this podcast should be taken as financial, tax, or legal advice for any individual.
 The music is “Stages of Awakening” by Podington Bear from the Free Music Archive and is shared under CC by NC.
-Podcast editing by Lourdes Bobbio and show notes creation by Meryem Ok.
+Podcast editing by Dr. Lourdes Bobbio and show notes creation by Dr. Jill Hoffman.